CARTAvis/manual_source/source/image_visualization.rst

    An image might be closed via **File** -> **Close image**.
 The image currently displayed in the image viewer will be closed.
 If the image being closed is a WCS reference image, any other matched images to this reference image will be unmatched, thus they behave like individual images.

 .. note::
-   Currently CARTA does not fully support the following types of images:
+   Currently CARTA does not fully support the following types of CASA images:

-   * integer image
    * complex image
-   * concatenated image
    * boolean image
-   * componentlist image
-   * image with uv coordinates
-   * position-velocity image
    * LEL image

 .. tip::
-   When using CARTA in the remote mode, an image may be opened directly using a modified URL.
+   **[TODO]** When using CARTA in the remote mode, an image may be opened directly using a modified URL.
 For example, if we wanted to open a remote image file "/home/acdc/CARTA/Images/jet.fits", we would append

    .. code-block:: bash